Democrats on the Move

 Bayview is a historically Black neighborhood in San Francisco known for its strong community, rich cultural heritage, and waterfront views.
 Once an industrial hub, it is now experiencing growth with new businesses and housing developments.
 With landmarks like the Bayview Opera House and scenic parks, the neighborhood blends history, resilience, and change while maintaining its deep local roots.

-• September - Sunset
+• September - Tenderloin

 The Sunset District is a laid-back, residential neighborhood in San Francisco known for its foggy weather, beach access, and family-friendly vibe.
 Stretching to Ocean Beach, it offers a mix of surf culture, cozy cafes, and expansive green spaces like Golden Gate Park.
 With a blend of longtime residents and newcomers, the Sunset maintains a quiet charm while evolving with the city.